The Best Yellow Cake Mix Based on Your Cake-Eating Ways

-Take a stroll down the baking aisle and you'll quickly see that the choices are many — especially when it comes to yellow cake mix.
+Take a stroll down the baking aisle and you’ll quickly see that the choices are many — especially when it comes to yellow cake mix.
 Extra-moist, golden, tender crumb?
-At the end of the day, we want a cake that's going to meet our needs.
-We tried six popular brands and discovered that there is a boxed cake out there just for you.
+At the end of the day, we want a cake that’s going to meet our needs.
+We tried a bunch of popular brands and discovered that there is a boxed cake out there just for you.

 Good cake, bad cake — it all boils down to preference.
 So what kind of yellow cake are you after?
 Is it a cake that’s super moist and buttery?
 One that’s so good on its own it doesn’t even need icing?
 Or on the flip side, one with a plain and mild taste because really, cake for you is all about the icing on top?
 Maybe your cake style is one that triggers feelings of childhood nostalgia.
 No matter what your cake style happens to be, there’s a mix out there that’s perfect for you.